-Must one cover knives that are not made of iron, but from other metals, such as gold and silver?
+Must one cover knives that are not made of iron, but from other metals, such as gold or silver?

 Some Poskim rule one is only required to cover a knife which is made of iron, and not of other material, such as gold, silver, copper or plastic.
-Others however rule that all forms of metal knives are to be covered.
+Other Poskim, however, rule that all forms of metal knives are to be covered.
 Practically, the custom is to cover all metal knives.

 Plastic knives: Plastic knives do not need to be covered.

 Must one cover the entire knife, or does it suffice to cover just the blade?